 In all examples the path is expressed in readable names and as a hash value of the name (where the hash value in the payload is expressed as a hexadecimal number, and the hash value in the URL as a base64 number).
-The examples in this section use a JSON payload with one or more entries describing the pair (identifier, value).
-CoMI transports the CBOR format to transport the equivalent contents.
-The CBOR syntax of the payloads is specified in Section 5.
+CoMI payloads use the CBOR format.
+The CBOR syntax of the YANG payloads is specified in Section 5.
+The examples in this section use a JSON payload with extensions to approach the permissible CBOR payload.
+Appendix C shows the CBOR format of some of the examples.